nkaewam/social-analytics-copilot/TESTING.md

 # Testing and Evaluation Guide

-This document outlines how to test and evaluate the Adapter Insight Copilot POC.
+This document outlines how to test and evaluate the Insight Copilot POC.

 ## Test Dataset Setup